Beck-Online home access

 General schedule of fees at the HWR Berlin (in German) (including library charges)

-Students of the HWR Berlin can upload their thesis independently on the OPUS publication server of the HWR Berlin together with the digitally completed English version of declaration of consent (deposit license) instead of the print or data carrier delivery.
+Students of the HWR Berlin can upload the library copy of their thesis independently on the OPUS publication server of the HWR Berlin together with the digitally completed English version of declaration of consent (deposit license) instead of the print delivery.

 After the upload you will receive an email as confirmation for the study offices.
 Please forward this email to the student office responsible for you.